 After a year off due to the pandemic, we are pleased to announce that we are back with the Turn it Purple Pharmacy Awards!
 We need your help as part of our Decade of Change to increase the five-year survival rate from 7.9% to 13% by 2030!
 If you would like to submit your entry, click here.

 Covid-19 update: click here for updated NICE guidelines

 If you have a patient with suspected pancreatic cancer, their diagnosis is likely to be affected by Covid-19.
 Urgent and routine endoscopies are being postponed or cancelled in many trusts across the country so you may wish to consider other diagnostic options for the disease.

 Patients with pancreatic cancer are at an increased risk of contracting Covid-19 and experiencing complications as a result of the disease.
 Although NHS England are asking hospital trusts to continue to prioritise cancer care, on a local level this has not always been possible.
 Furthermore, for some patients, adjusting or postponing their current treatment regime may be the safest way of managing their condition.

-The National Institute for Health and Care Excellence (NICE) have produced a series of rapid guidelines for prioritising patient care during the Covid-19 outbreak.
-This includes advice on use of chemo and radiotherapy and is available here https://www.nice.org.uk/covid-19
+The National Institute for Health and Care Excellence (NICE) has produced a series of rapid guidelines for prioritising patient care during the Covid-19 outbreak.
+This includes advice on the use of chemo and radiotherapy and is available here https://www.nice.org.uk/covid-19

 Pancreatic cancer is a rarer cancer and you may only see a patient with pancreatic cancer a few times over the course of your career.
 However, it is the fifth biggest cancer killer in the UK and is expected to rise.